Roth Conversion Strategy

 The United States offers a tax shelter to its citizens called an Individual Retirement Account, or IRA.
 IRA's come in two flavors, a Traditional IRA and a Roth IRA.
 An IRA is not an investment security, an IRA is simply an investment vehicle that holds investment securities (e.g. stocks, bonds, cash, real-estate, etc.) and offers special tax treatment when money is withdrawn.

 U.S. income taxes are a pay me now (Roth IRA) or a pay me later (Traditional / Rollover IRA) situation.
-A Traditional IRA is a tax-deferred vehicle that allows you to defer income taxes to a future tax year by allowing you to deduct current year income from your taxable income, (as long as you are below certain income limitations) and pay income taxes as ordinary income in a future tax year it is withdrawn.
-A Roth IRA is a tax-exempt vehicle that allows you to pay taxes on money in the tax year it is earned and invest the remainder tax free, (as long as it is held for five years and your current income is below certain income limitations) and pay no income tax in the tax year it is withdrawn.
+A Traditional IRA is a tax-deferred vehicle that allows you to defer a portion of your earned income to a future tax year (as long as you are below certain income limitations) and pay income taxes as ordinary income in a future tax year it is withdrawn.
+A Roth IRA is a tax-exempt vehicle that allows you to pay income taxes on your earned income and invest a portion of it tax free, and pay no income tax in the tax year it is withdrawn (as long as it is held for five years and your current income is below certain income limitations).

 Traditional IRA | Roth IRA | |